 Editor note: change the subclause as indicated below

-The PCP selection procedure is performed either as a result of the reception of an MLME-SCAN.request with the value of the ScanType parameter equal to ACTIVE and BSSType parameter equal to PBSS or as part of a PCP handover (see 10.30.2 PCP Handover).
+The PCP selection procedure is performed by the SME in the following cases:

+At the reception of an MLME-SCAN.confirm that was received in response to an MLME-SCAN.request with the value of the ScanType parameter equal to ACTIVE and BSSType parameter equal to PERSONAL

+As part of a PCP handover (see 10.30.2 PCP Handover).

 The decision whether the STA performs in the role of PCP is done by comparing the value of the STA’s PCP Factor (self_PCP_factor) and the PCP Factor of the peer STA (peer_PCP_factor) that is indicated in the peer STA’s DBand Capabilities element.